w3c/wot-security/wot-security-metadata.md

 - If a security configuration is intended for a proxy this is indicated by giving a value (a URL) to the `"proxy"` tag.
 If no such value is given, then the configuration is intended for the endpoint.
-    - To discuss: whether this can be made to work with JSON-LD.
+    - *To discuss:* whether this can be made to work with JSON-LD.
-- If we can use default values (to discuss), it would be nice to automatically give the @id for a security configuration the same name as the scheme, if it is unique.
+- *To discuss:* If we can use default values, it would be nice to automatically give the @id for a security configuration the same name as the scheme, if it is unique.
     - In the example above we generally use the name of the scheme followed by `"-config"` although in general the value of the `"@id"` for a security configuration is arbitrary,